MicrosoftDocs/learn/learn-pr/azure/intro-machine-teaching/includes/4-design-brain.md

 Being curious is one of the most important abilities of the Autonomous AI Architect.

-The most efficient way to obtain the strategies that will become the skills or modules of our brain design is to be able to fill up the following 3-column table that include:
+The most efficient way to obtain the strategies that will become the skills or modules of our brain design is to be able to fill up the following 3-column table that includes:

 - The scenario or situation that happens in the environment.
 - What the expert operator thinks it means when the scenario happens.
 - What the expert operator does when the scenario happens.
-A strategy is a labelled course of action that describes what to do in a specific scenario.
+A strategy is a labeled course of action that describes what to do in a specific scenario.
 It's an action, therefore expressed with a verb and it will be the name of the skill or module of our brain design.

 For the soap extruder example here's the 3-column table: